bradchristie/taminations-flutter/assets/b1/right_and_left_grand.md

 Women work their skirt with both hands as they move around the square.
 Men hold hands in natural dance position.
 Dancers lead with their right shoulder as they pass the dancer on the right, then with the left shoulder as they pass the dancer on the left.
 Brief eye contact should be made as they meet each dancer.
-Attention should be paid to keeping the circle a reasonable size (i.e., not too large).
+Attention should be paid to keeping the circle a reasonable size (that is, not too large).

 ### Comments